apksdk/OsuReplayExtractor/README.md

 Extracts all osu! replays that are saved locally without manually copying and renaming individual replays.

 This application is reliant on maps that are stored in `osu!.db`, as replays do not save map information.
-If your `osu!.db` is missing or does not contain the maps that are used for the replays, you will have to use the osu!
+If your `osu!.db` is missing or does not contain the maps that are used for the replays, it will have to use the osu!
 API to get map information.

 You can get your API key [here](https://osu.ppy.sh/p/api/).